42atom/minelog/index.md

    4704 plots of size: 465.567 TiB
 Plot count for all harvesters: 179786
 Total size of plots: 17.377 PiB
-Estimated network space: 20.205 EiB
+Estimated network space: 14.559 EiB
-Expected time to win: 5 hours and 56 minutes
+Expected time to win: 1 day and 20 hours
 Note: log into your key using 'chia wallet show' to see rewards for each key